daussfajar/daussfajar/README.md

 ## ✨ Fun Fact

 I love creating UIs that feel **snappy**, **intuitive**, and **accessible**.
-I'm also passionate about trying new frameworks and contributing to open source!
+I'm also passionate about exploring new technologies and contributing to open-source projects.

 ---

-<p align="center">Thanks for visiting! 🙏</p>
+_Thanks for visiting!
+Have a great day!_